keithrozario/lambda-cache/README.md

     return response
 ```

 Under the hood, we use the `get_parameters` API call for boto3, which translate to a single network call for multiple parameters.
-You can group all parameters types in a single call, including `String`, `StringList` and `SecureString`. `StringList` will return as a list, while all other types will return as plain-text strings.
-The library does not support returning `SecureString` parameters in encrypted form, and will only return plain-text strings regardless of String type.
+You can group all parameters types in a single call, including `String`, `StringList` and `SecureString`.

+`StringList` will return as a list, while all other types will return as plain-text strings.
+The library does not support returning `SecureString` parameters in encrypted form.

-_Note: for this method to work, ensure you have the `ssm:GetParameters` (with the 's' at the end) in your function's permission policy_
+_Note: for this method to work, ensure you have both the `ssm:GetParameter` and `ssm:GetParameters` (with the 's' at the end) permission in your function's policy_

 ### Decorator stacking